Dylon Cormier

 Dylon Cormier (born September 23, 1992) is an American professional basketball player.
 Cormier usually plays as shooting guard.
-He played collegiate for Loyola of Maryland from 2011 to 2014.
+He played collegiate for Loyola University Maryland from 2011 to 2014.

 Professional career

 In September 2014, Cormier signed his first professional contract in the Netherlands with ZZ Leiden.
 Cormier won the DBL Sixth Man of the Year award in his rookie season.

 During the 2016–17 season, Cormier played for the DMV Warriors of the ABA.